 A company may switch from method a) to method b) at any time, but it may only change from b) to a) with the approval of the domiciliary commissioner.

-For a company with a CDHS, the detailed requirements for the modeling of hedges are defined in Section 9.
+For a company with a CDHS or a SHS that is required to be modeled pursuant to Section 9.A.6, the detailed requirements for the modeling of hedges are defined in Section 9.
 The following paragraphs are a high-level summary and do not supersede the detailed requirements.

 The appropriate costs and benefits of hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements shall be included in the projections used in the determination of the stochastic reserve.

-The projections shall take into account the appropriate costs and benefits of hedge positions expected to be held in the future through the execution of the CDHS.
+The projections shall take into account the appropriate costs and benefits of hedge positions expected to be held in the future through the execution of the CDHS or the SHS that is required to be modeled pursuant to Section 9.A.6.
 Because models do not always accurately portray the results of hedge programs, the company shall, through back-testing and other means, assess the accuracy of the hedge modeling.
 The company shall determine a stochastic reserve as the weighted average of two CTE values; first, a CTE70 (“best efforts”) representing the company’s projection of all of the hedge cash flows, including future hedge purchases, and a second CTE70 (“adjusted”) which shall use only hedge assets held by the company on the valuation date and no future hedge purchases.
 These are discussed in greater detail in Section 9.
 The stochastic reserve shall be the weighted average of the two CTE70 values, where the weights reflect the error factor (E) determined following the guidance of Section 9.C.4.

-The company is responsible for verifying compliance with CDHS requirements and any other requirements in Section 9 for all hedging instruments included in the projections.
+The company is responsible for verifying compliance with CDHS requirements, or SHS requirements if required to be modeled pursuant to Section 9.A.6, and any other requirements in Section 9 for all hedging instruments included in the projections.

 The use of products not falling under the scope of these requirements (e.g., equity-indexed annuities) as a hedge shall not be recognized in the determination of accumulated deficiencies.